Apply to UCR

 3. Make Sure Your FAFSA® Form Was Processed three to five days after the electronic application was completed.
 Visit fafsa.gov and log in with your FSA ID username and password to review your Student Aid Report and to add the school code of any additional schools you are considering.
 If you submitted a paper FAFSA form, you can check its status after it has been processed (roughly 7–10 days from the date mailed).

-4. Make sure your Cal Grant GPA verification was submitted.
+4. Make sure your Cal Grant GPA verification was submitted (new undergraduate students).
 Most California high schools and California community colleges automatically submit students' GPAs for Cal Grants.
 Check with your school to make sure; if they don't automatically submit your GPA, download the Cal Grant GPA Verification Form and have your school submit it to the California Student Aid Commission.
 The Cal Grant GPA Verification Form must be completed and filed (postmarked) by March 4, 2024.

 5. If you are selected to receive a Cal Grant, you will receive a California Aid Report.
 You can check the status of your Cal Grant application at WebGrants for Students.